 ‘bi-anonimous’ is a small art collective based in Spain who work within nature with themes of love and sharing.

-Esparto grass is a perennial grass of north western Africa and the southern part of the Iberian Peninsula.
-Hardy and once part of a thriving industry overtaken by plastic, the piece touches on things that we might be losing sight of and how beautiful and useful things can be created from what appears to be barren scrub.
+Esparto grass is a perennial grass of North Western Africa and the Southern part of the Iberian Peninsula.
+Hardy, and once part of a thriving industry overtaken by plastic, this piece touches on things that we might be losing sight of and how beautiful and useful things can be created from what appears to be barren scrub.

 Have you ever considered doing something just to play?
 Just to enjoy the process?
 I often do.
 It’s playtime!

 Gently engaging in free-flow with an intention but without any particular expectation regarding the result.
 Just allowing potential possibilities to unfold.
 So here’s the genesis of a project idea, preparing paper from the sunlight of Southern Spain – made with a friend of mine (a fabulous artist by the way!).